Copyright © Karl Dahlke, 2022

 What about the protons in the nucleus?
 There could be dozens of protons practically touching each other; why doesn't the nucleus fly apart?
 There is a short-range force, stronger than electric charge, that holds the nucleus together.
 It is called the strong nuclear force, simply because we don't know what else to call it.
 It applies to neutrons and protons alike, and it holds the nucleus together in a tight ball.
 It only extends for a short distance however, about an inch on the football field, thus nuclei can only grow so big, before the outermost protons fly away due to electric charge.

 An unpaired electron provides the hook that Democritus envisioned.
 Hydrogen has one unpaired electron, thus one bond.
 Helium has no unpaired electrons, thus no bonds.
 Helium is a nobel gas.
 We saw in chapter 3 that oxygen has 2 bonds.
 Thus oxygen joins with two hydrogens to make a water molecule.
 Here is a depiction of an oxygen atom with 2 unpaired electrons, thus 2 bonds.
 In the real world, the nucleus isn't a neat 4 by 4 array, in fact it doesn't lie flat on the page, It is an amorphous ball of 8 protons and 8 neutrons.
-Also, the electrons and electron pairs don't lie flat on the page, they spin around in spheres, which are called electron shells.
+Also, the electrons and electron pairs don't lie flat on the page, they whirl around in spheres, which are called electron shells.

 Let's hook two atoms together to make a molecule.
 The simplest molecule is H2.
 After the connection, you can't tell which electron came from which atom.
 They are simply a pair of electrons, shared between two atoms.